 - Does the Journalism School offer summer classes?

 - No. The Journalism School does not offer graduate-level courses during the summer.
 Other Berkeley departments offer classes, and Master of Journalism students are welcome to enroll in these.

 - Can I apply to be a part-time student?
 Does the Journalism School offer any correspondence/online courses?

-The program is a two-year, full-time Master of Journalism program.
+- The program is a two-year, full-time Master of Journalism program.
 We only admit students each fall semester.
-Berkeley does not offer part-time programs, correspondence or online courses.
+For workshops and short courses, please contact Vicki Hammarstedt.

 - How will the program work for me if I am interested in Documentary?

 - All applicants will be evaluated equally by the admissions committee.
 You must be a student in our journalism program before being considered for advanced documentary coursework.
 Enrolled students can begin taking Introductory TV Production courses in their first semester.
 At the end of the second semester, the students who show the most dedication and merit have the opportunity to enroll in advanced documentary classes.